smartfastlabs/equals/README.rst

     test_object.method({'bob': 'barker'})
     test_object.method.assert_called_with(any_dict)

-Usage with doubles:
+Usage with dobles:
 -------------------

 ::

-    from doubles import expect
+    from dobles import expect
     from equals import any_string